jasonrandrews/arm-software-developers/content/en/cloud/memcached/memcached.md

 ```

 ### Run memcached on Arm server

-Now run the following command to run memcached

 ```console
 /usr/local/bin/memcached
 ```

 ### Install memtier_benchmark

-memtier_benchmark is a command line utility developed by Redis Labs for load generation and bechmarking NoSQL key-value databases.
-We will use this to benchmark the performance of memcached running on your 64-bit Arm AWS EC2 instance
+[memtier_benchmark](https://github.com/RedisLabs/memtier_benchmark) is a command line utility developed by Redis Labs for load generation and bechmarking NoSQL key-value databases.
+We will use this to benchmark the performance of memcached.

 ```console
 git clone https://github.com/RedisLabs/memtier_benchmark